1. Introduction: The Bio-Acoustic Paradigm

 • Harmonicity ($H$): The measure of virtual pitch strength and spectral periodicity.

-where $w_r$ is the roughness_weight parameter (default 1.0).
 Individual agents maintain their own perceptual context (PerceptualContext) which tracks per-agent boredom and familiarity, providing additional score adjustments during pitch selection.

 3.1 Non-Stationary Gabor Transform (NSGT)